JacobOnion/portfolio-test/content/project/cartoon/index.md

 ---
 title: Nodeloop
 summary: An incremental game inspired by steam game Nodebuster where you get stronger through an expanding skill tree with unique upgrades.
-Made solo in 7 days for ShovelJam 2025. \n HI
+Made solo in 7 days for ShovelJam 2025. <br> HII THHERE
 tags:
   - CV
 date: 2022-01-01